linuxdeepin/deepin-manual/manual-assets/professional/deepin-movie/en_US/index.md

   - Check the **Remember playback position** box to resume the film automatically from the last position played when Movie runs.
   - Check the **Auto add similar files to play **box to add the similar film files in the same folder to the playlist  for playback in order.
   - Check the  **Show video preview on mouseover** box to show the film preview when hovering on the progress bar.
+  - Check the **Show thumbnails in progress bar** , a preview window will be displayed when the corsur hovers on the progress bar.
   - Check the **Pause when minimized** to pause the playback automatically when minimizing the Movie window.
 4. In the option of **Screenshot**, you can select the path to save screenshots as you wish.